-Breast imaging can help detect breast cancer at the very early stages - often two years before you or your health care practitioner might notice a lump or other symptom.
-In addition, breast imaging gives your healthcare team information to help: - Assess breast symptoms such as lumps, tenderness or nipple discharge. - Identify the type, location and stage of breast cancer. - Determine the results of cancer treatment. - Evaluate breast implants.
+Breast imaging can help detect breast cancer at the very early stages - often two years before you or your healthcare practitioner might notice a lump or other symptoms.
+In addition, breast imaging gives your healthcare team information to help:

+- Assess breast symptoms such as lumps, tenderness or nipple discharge. - Identify the type, location and stage of breast cancer. - Determine the results of cancer treatment. - Evaluate breast implants.

-MIC's breast imaging team MIC's team is made up of skilled technologists and radiologists who specialize in breast imaging.
+MIC's breast imaging team

+MIC's team is made up of skilled technologists and radiologists who specialize in breast imaging.

 Our experts review every image and provide a report to your healthcare practitioner, usually within 24 hours.

 Our Breast Imaging Services

+DBT Mammography

-DBT Mammography Screening and diagnostic mammograms using the most advanced technology available: Digital Breast Tomosynthesis (DBT) for all patients.
+Screening and diagnostic mammograms using the most advanced technology available: Digital Breast Tomosynthesis (DBT) for all patients.

+Breast Ultrasounds

-Breast Ultrasounds Screening ultrasounds using Automated Breast Ultrasound System (ABUS) for women with dense breast tissue.
+Automated Breast Ultrasound (ABUS) to supplement DBT mammography for women with dense breast tissue.

 Diagnostic ultrasounds to check abnormal results from a mammogram or to screen women who are pregnant or should not be exposed to x-rays.

+Breast interventions

-Breast interventions Breast interventions such as cyst aspiration or image-guided biopsies further explore any abnormalities found during these exams.
+Breast interventions such as cyst aspiration or image-guided biopsies to further explore any abnormalities.

+Breast MRIs

-Breast MRIs Very detailed images of the breast using our powerful 3T MRI scanner to supplement mammograms and ultrasound MIC performs over 35,000 DBT mammograms each year
+Very detailed images of the breast using our powerful 3T MRI scanner to supplement mammograms and ultrasound.
+MIC performs over 37,000 DBT mammograms each year